Uberlândia: Transportation

 The city also had two historic railway stations: Uberabinha Station (in the urban area) and Sobradinho (in the rural area), the latter designated as a Municipal Historical Heritage Site by Decree no. 10,228 31 March 2006.
 Currently, the only active station is the Uberlândia Railway Station (also in the urban area), used for freight trains.
 All stations belonged to the Mogiana Railway Company, which played a significant role in the municipality’s growth in the regional and national markets.
 However, after the decline of coffee in the Triângulo Mineiro region and the rise of road transportation, passenger rail transport faced a collapse and strong competition, forcing companies to improve their services.
 In the early 1970s, the Mogiana lines were absorbed by the São Paulo state-owned FEPASA, including the Catalão Line and the Ômega-Araguari Branch Line, which, interconnected, cross Uberlândia and connect it to Araguari and Uberaba.
 Passenger rail transport ceased in the city in 1997, still under FEPASA’s management, and the following year, both lines were privatized for freight transport, currently under the concession of Ferrovia Centro-Atlântica.

 View from the boarding area of Uberlândia Airport.

 Uberlândia is home to the Tenente Coronel Aviador César Bombonato Airport, commonly known as Uberlândia Airport.
 It is the third largest airport in Minas Gerais and the 27th in Brazil in terms of passenger traffic, with the capacity to handle over 600,000 passengers annually and accommodate larger aircraft such as the Airbus A320 and Boeing 737 after renovations in 2005.
 The airport recorded 907,169 passengers in 2011 and surpassed 1 million in 2012.
 The airport operates direct flights to only four Brazilian cities: Belo Horizonte, Campinas, Guarulhos, and São Paulo.
-It is served by several companies, including LATAM, Gol Linhas Aéreas, and Azul Linhas Aéreas.
+It is served by several companies, including LATAM, Gol Linhas Aéreas, and Azul Brazilian Airlines.